SolSol

 The Economy

-- Raw materials are exported, processed abroad and re-imported at high prices
+- Export of raw materials, processing abroad and re-imported at high prices

 - Ambitious government goal to make PNG a “middle-income country” by 2030